FChia11/gradstudent/content/post/siebert_anna/index.md

 - GB
 title: "Anna Siebert, GB189311534A"
 ---
-On February 17, 1894, Anna Siebert, a noblewoman living in Darmstadt, Germany, was awarded a patent for improvements to the chain stitch used in a lockstitch sewing machine, which had been previously registered in 1891.
+On February 17, 1894, Anna Siebert, a noblewoman living in Darmstadt, Germany, was awarded a patent for improvements to the chain stitch used in a lockstitch sewing machine, which she had been previously registered in 1891.

 Date of Application: 12 June 1893